Best Practices and up to the minute news on Customer Experience Management and Service Excellence

 And so many more.

-But how do you write a survey and what kind of questions should you include to get a good picture of your current guest experience?
+But how do you write a survey, and what questions should you include to get a good picture of your current guest experience?

-It’s not a bad idea to maintain a core set of consistent survey questions and supplement them with occasional variations for specific instances.
+Maintaining a core set of consistent survey questions and supplementing them with occasional variations for specific instances is not a bad idea.
 But don’t overload your survey with too many questions because that can lead to lower response rates.
 Instead, pinpoint your focus and select the appropriate survey type.
-Define a specific survey goal, whether it’s customer satisfaction, loyalty, or churn analysis.
+Define a specific survey goal: customer satisfaction, loyalty, or churn analysis.

 Customer Satisfaction (CSAT) Survey: Measure how guests perceive your service.